The History Of Roulette

 We've come a long way from a physicist trying to invent a perpetual motion machine.
 Today, roulette players can place bets from iPhones, iPads, Mac, PCs, or pretty much any other device they own.

 But there are a lot of roulette players who still crave the type of human interaction that you just can't get from ordinary online casinos.
-That's why a lot of Internet gambling sites have evolved to include live dealers.
+That's why many Internet gambling sites have evolved to include live dealers.
 Instead of computer-generated graphics for the wheel, a live dealer spins an actual wheel via a webcam.
 This isn't some live dealer in a dark warehouse.
 The top online roulette sites use real dealers based in actual casinos.
 It's the closest thing to being in a real casino.

 Looking for a great place to play online roulette?
 We've reviewed a number of sites and narrowed down our list to the best.
 Have a look at our reviews and discover the one that offers the perfect experience for you.